i-VRESSE/bartender/docs/configuration.md

 * The `command` key is the command executed in the directory of the unpacked archive that the consumer uploaded.
 The `$config` in command string will be replaced with value of the config key.
-* The `allowed_roles` key holds an array of role names, one of which a submitter should have.
+* Optionally, the `allowed_roles` key holds an array of role names, one of which a submitter should have.
   When key is not set or list is empty then any authorized user is allowed.
 See [Authentication](#authentication) how to set roles on users.
 * The application command should not overwrite files uploaded during submission as these might not be downloaded from location where application is run.